AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Get your license reinstated: Once you’re eligible for license reinstatement, you will most likely need proof of insurance to get it reinstated.

 • Protect your car from damages: Even if you’re not driving your car, it could still be damaged, and without insurance, you’d be responsible for the costs of repairing or replacing it out of pocket.
-Insurance can reimburse you for events like hit-and-runs under underinsured motorist coverage; vandalism, theft, and fires under comprehensive coverage; and other events that don’t require driving on your part.
+Insurance can reimburse you for events like hit-and-runs under uninsured motorist coverage; vandalism, theft, and fires under comprehensive coverage; and other events that don’t require driving on your part.

 To save money, consider dropping collision coverage if you’re allowed.
 If no one else is driving your car and it’s parked in a private spot, it’s unlikely it’ll be involved in a collision.
 Read more about the difference between collision and comprehensive coverage.